The Best RV Refrigerators

 Inside an RV fridge, you will see a combination of ammonia, water, and hydrogen gas.
 Such a combination causes evaporation.
 The vapors help cool the appliance.

 And yes, there are RV fridges that only run on electricity, including 12-volt batteries.
-Such a type is great for those who prefer using solar power.
+Such a type is ideal for anyone using solar power.
 Two-way fridges are common.
 They run off LP Gas or AC power.
 The three-way units use LP Gas, AC power, or DC Power to function.

 How Long Should a Refrigerator Last?